 Steve Stricker: "Winning score?
 Depends on the weather, I guess.
 I mean, there's just a lot of good birdie opportunities out there, par-5s, some of them are reachable.
 For everybody, two of them are reachable, two out of the three.
-I think there's only three, isn't there?
 And there's a lot of short irons in your hand where you can make some birdies.
 And then the holes you've got to pay attention on, you make your pars and move on.
 But yeah, it'll be pushing that 20 number, I'm sure.
 The greens are pure."

-Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 8 winners of this event:

 Incoming form of winners since 2010:

-For the record, here's the breakdown of Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Bentgrass green PGA Tour victors in the field since 2008:

-Recent winning totals of -16, -20, -26, -22, -20, -19, -22 and -20 highlight that the key to success in Illinois is two-fold: make copious amounts of birdies and minimise dropped shots.
+Recent winning totals of -16, -20, -26, -22, -20, -19, -22, -20, -22 and -18 highlight that the key to success in Illinois is two-fold: make copious amounts of birdies and minimise dropped shots.
 It's not rocket science!
-However dig a little deeper and across the past 3 renewals both Jordan Spieth and Brian Harman have entered the tournament in the top 75 of birdie-makers.
+However dig a little deeper and across the past 4 renewals Bryson DeChambeau, Ryan Moore, Jordan Spieth and Brian Harman have entered the tournament in the top 90 of birdie-makers.
 That's ok, but effectively only top third on Tour.
-Look at Bogey Avoidance and those ranks jump to 9th (Spieth 2013), 27th (Harman) and 3rd (Spieth 2015), highlighting that players need to be balanced in being able to attack but keep the card clean on tough par-4s like the 9th, 15th and certainly the 18th which traditionally plays as the hardest on the course.
+Look at Bogey Avoidance and those ranks correlate to 9th (Spieth 2013), 27th (Harman), 3rd (Spieth 2015), 90th (Moore 2016) and 139th (DeChambeau 2017).
+Bryson's number from last year is certainly an outlier, where the season-long number was based upon a terrible start to 2017 where he'd missed 12 cuts with a new putting style.
+However you can see the requirement for players to be balanced in being able to attack but keep the card clean on tough par-4s like the 9th, 15th and certainly the 18th which traditionally plays as the hardest on the course.

 It won't surprise in a tournament where 4 straight rounds of 66 is the target that streaky scorers dominate the contending positions.
-Jordan, Zach and 'Mr John Deere' Steve Stricker are all excellent putters, but equally ball-strikers can contend and win.
-Sean O'Hair, Jhonattan Vegas, John Senden, Troy Matteson and Kyle Stanley are hardly outstanding when it comes to the flat stick, but excellent close approach play on enough holes can generate the volume of close birdie opportunities required to feature.
-Tour maidens like O'Hair, Senden, Brian Harman and famously Jordan Spieth have captured their first titles in this event, but in recent times course experience has been absolutely key to get over the finish line.
+Ryan, Jordan, Zach and 'Mr John Deere' Steve Stricker are all excellent putters, but equally ball-strikers can contend and occasionally win.
+Bryson DeChambeau, Sean O'Hair, Jhonattan Vegas, John Senden, Troy Matteson and Kyle Stanley are hardly outstanding when it comes to the flat stick, but excellent close approach play on enough holes can generate the volume of close birdie opportunities required to feature.
+Tour maidens like O'Hair, Senden, Brian Harman, Bryson DeChambeau and famously Jordan Spieth have captured their first titles in this event, but in recent times course experience has been absolutely key to get over the finish line.